Economics 326 — Introduction to Econometrics II

 The econometrician has to prove that his assertion (H_{1}) is true by showing that the data rejects H_{0}.

-The two hypotheses must be disjoint: it should be the case that either H_{0} is true or H_{1} but never together simultaneously.
+The two hypotheses must be disjoint: it should be the case that either H_{0} is true or H_{1} but never both simultaneously.

 The econometrician has to choose between H_{0} and H_{1}.